slobodin/software-renderer/README.md

 * Affine texture mapping.
 * Customizable camera.
 * Configuration files (you can tune lights (intensity, position, etc) or add objects, that will appear in a scene).
-   Also you can setup position of objects through scene config file.
+   Also you can setup position of objects through the scene config file.

 **TODO**: gouraud shading, perspective texture mapping, z buffer and animation.
 Also, renderer needs some optimizations.